vladp72/iffl/docs/README.md

 If server and client can agree on how to allocate an deallocate buffer then you can create buffer using flat_forward_list, detach ownership of buffer from container, pass pointers to the buffer over a C interface, callee can take ownership of the buffer, and deallocate once processing is done.

+A complete sample is located in [test/iffl_c_api_usecase1.cpp](https://github.com/vladp72/iffl/blob/master/test/iffl_c_api_usecase1.cpp).

-In this example we will use a global variable providing a common memory resource for client and server
+In this example we will use a global variable providing a common memory resource for client and server.
 ```
 iffl::debug_memory_resource global_memory_resource;
 ```
-Server creates list, and returns pointers to the buffer containing list
+Server creates list, and returns pointers to the buffer containing list.
 ```
 bool server_api_call(char **buffer, size_t *buffer_size) noexcept {
     if (!buffer || !buffer_size) {